-emCompress-ToGo is a portable compression software, designed primarily for but not only embedded systems.
+emCompress-ToGo is a portable compression software, designed primarily, but not exclusively, for embedded systems.
 It can compress and decompress data with basically no RAM requirements.

 |Type of data||Window size|